 The Problem

-Without access control, a vector similarity search returns the nearest neighbors across all documents in your collection — regardless of who uploaded them.
+Without access control, a vector similarity search returns the closest matches by vector distance (the "nearest neighbors") across all documents in your collection — regardless of who uploaded them.

 Solutions